CyberZHG/CLRS/Chapter_32_String_Matching/exercises_32.3.md

 > We call a pattern $$P$$ __*nonoverlappable*__ if $$P_k \sqsupset P_q$$ implies $$k = 0$$ or $$k = q$$.
 Describe the state-transition diagram of the string-matching automaton for a nonoverlappable pattern.

+$$\delta(q, a) \in \{q+1, 0\}$$.

 ### 32.3-4 $$\star$$

 > Given two patterns $$P$$ and $$P'$$, describe how to construct a finite automaton that determines all occurrences of either pattern.
 Try to minimize the number of states in your automaton.

+Combine the common prefix and suffix.

 ### 32.3-5

 > Given a pattern $$P$$ containing gap characters (see Exercise 32.1-4), show how to build a finite automaton that can find an occurrence of $$P$$ in a text $$T$$ in $$O(n)$$ matching time, where $$n = |T|$$.

+Split the string with the gap characters, build finite automatons for each substring.
+When a substring is matched, moved to the next finite automaton.